Horace Hahn: Early life

 Hahn was born in Colorado in 1915 to William L. and Masie Hahn.
 William Hahn was the Maytag Corporation representative in Denver.
 The family later moved to Los Angeles, California, where William Hahn founded the Maytag West Company, which later became a subsidiary of the Maytag Corporation.
 Horace's mother died when he was quite young and he was later adopted by his father's second wife, Lois.
 He attended John Burroughs Middle School and Los Angeles High School, where he placed first in the citywide Shakespeare Competition in 1932, and was the winner of the Herald Oratorical Contest in 1933.
 He then attended the University of California, Los Angeles, where he was the national forensic debate champion, graduating with an A.B. in Political Science.
 After graduating from Stanford Law School, he embarked on a national speaking tour with Helen Gahagan Douglas, the wife of actor Melvyn Douglas.
 Gahagan Douglas was elected to the United States House of Representatives from California's 14th congressional district as a liberal Democrat in 1944, and served three full terms.
 In 1950, Gahagan Douglas ran for the United States Senate against Republican U.S. Representative Richard M. Nixon.
-In the race against Nixon, Gahagan Douglas coined a nickname for Nixon which became one of the most recognized in American politics: "Tricky Dick".
+In the race against Nixon, Gahagan Douglas coined a nickname for Nixon that became one of the most recognized in American politics: "Tricky Dick".

 Acting and film career

-Hahn acted in numerous Shakespeare stage productions during his years at Los Angeles High School, UCLA and Stanford Law School.
+Hahn acted in numerous Shakespeare stage productions during his years at Los Angeles High School, UCLA, and Stanford Law School.
 Hahn also worked with Cecil B. DeMille on several films, including This Day and Age (1933), where he played the part of the student body president (at the time, Hahn was senior class president at Los Angeles High School).
 In his book Cecil B. DeMille's Hollywood, author Robert S. Birchard relates how DeMille wasn't sure screenwriter Bartlett Cormack's script had a sense of current slang, so he asked high school student Hahn to read the script and comment.
 Today we often laugh at the "Gee, that's swell" dialogue of early 1930s films but, according to Hahn at least, this was the way he and his fellow students talked.
 He wrote DeMille that the majority of the dialogue in Cormack's script was "really not typical of high school students.
 [It] Should be interspersed with a few exclamations like, 'heck' — 'gosh' — 'gee,' etc" Hahn also suggested that in Steve's speech about the murdered tailor the writer add: "Gosh, he was swell to us fellows."
 While attending high school and college Hahn was asked to review additional scripts, and helped out backstage on other films by DeMille, along with his close friend and classmate Buck Houghton.